 Engage with Simulation Data

 Use online tools and simulations to explore the internal structure and dynamics of red dwarfs.
-Experiment with different parameters, such as mass, temperature, and magnetic field strength, to see how they affect the star's properties and behavior.
+Now, experiment with different parameters, such as mass, temperature, and magnetic field strength, to see how they affect the star's properties and behavior.
 Engaging with these tools can provide a deeper understanding of the complex physics governing red dwarfs.

 FAQ